 For the past decade, we have been working on developing and deploying our Direct Air Capture (DAC) technology and now have several operational plants all around the world.

-The global potential for developing DAC technology, combined with underground mineralization – often refered to as Direct Air Capture and Storage (DACS) – is enormous: Climeworks plants can be built anywhere basalt rock and renewable energy sources are available.
+The global potential for developing DAC technology, combined with underground mineralization – often referred to as Direct Air Capture and Storage (DACS) – is enormous: Climeworks plants can be built anywhere basalt rock and renewable energy sources are available.
 More importantly, DACS has minimal impact on land and ecosystems and requires no water.

 In October 2017, we launched a pilot plant in Iceland as part of the Horizon 2020-funded CarbFix2 project.
 After a successful year-long demonstration of Direct Air Capture and Storage as a safe, permanent and scalable technology, Climeworks and the CarbFix consortium is now ready to start the project-planning phase for expanding its DACS capacity.